Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 ### Part 4.
 Speciation and abundance
 This analysis determines the species present within each sample, and their abundance.
 The analysis can be performed on the target read (host removed) data, or on the filtered contigs from Part 3 Assembly, or both.
 Abundance estimation with Bracken is usually performed on reads, as per the guidelines for that software.
-Performing speciation on contigs is useful for Part 5.
-Antimicrobial resistance genes and Part 6.
+Performing speciation on contigs is useful for Part 6.
+Antimicrobial resistance genes and Part 9.
 Insertion sequence elements, as it enables us to assign a species to genes/elements detected on the contigs.

 This part requires kraken2 (tested with v.2.0.8-beta), bracken2 (tested with v.2.6.0) and kronatools (tested with v.2.7.1) (as well as BBtools, used earlier).
 At the time of writing, **kraken2, bracken2, kronatools and BBtools are not global apps on Gadi** so please self-install and make "module loadable" or update the scripts to use your local installation.

 #### 4.1 Build the Kraken2 database

 The included script builds the 'standard' database, which includes NCBI taxonomic information and all RefSeq complete genomes for bacteria, archaea, virus, as well as human and some known vectors.
-Given the memory capacity of Gadi, the use of 'MiniKraken' databases is not recommended.
+Given the memory capacity of Gadi, the use of 'MiniKraken' database is not recommended.

 Since the NCBI RefSeq collection is constantly updated, the build date is included in the database name.